Bakov nad Jizerou: Transport

 The D10 motorway from Prague to Turnov runs next to the town.

-Bakov nad Jizerou is located on two regional railway lines: Prague–Tanvald and Nymburk–Turnov.
+Bakov nad Jizerou is located the railway lines Prague–Tanvald and Nymburk–Turnov.

 Sights

-The landmark of the town centre is the Church of Saint Bartholomew.
+The main landmark of the town centre is the Church of Saint Bartholomew.
 A wooden chapel, which was as old as Bakov, was rebuilt into a stone Gothic church in 1384.
 After the fire in 1643, it was completely rebuilt in the second half of the 17th century, and was equipped with new bells.

 The Holy Trinity Column in the middle of the town square was built in 1727–1729.

 The most important monument is the ruin of the Zvířetice Castle.
 Originally, it was a Gothic castle built before 1287.
 At the end of the 16th century, it was rebuilt into a Renaissance residence.
 In 1693, it was damaged by fire and partly reconstructed.
 After the second fire in 1720, it became a ruin.
-Today, the ruin is a tourist destination and offers sightseeing tours.
+Today, the ruin is a tourist destination and offers guided tours.